2024

 Michael LaFond, Giulia Carones, Alex Valder and others

-The eBook titled "Cooperative Social-Ecological Housing," published in 2024 by id22: Institute for Creative Sustainability in Berlin, delves into innovative housing solutions within German-speaking countries.
-It emphasizes the potential of cooperative and community-based housing projects to tackle pressing issues such as climate change, housing affordability, and social inequality.
-Through the examination of twelve model projects, primarily based in Berlin, the book illustrates various approaches to social-ecological cooperative housing.
-These projects range from the renovation of existing structures to new builds, all designed with a focus on affordability while incorporating sustainable features like energy efficiency and communal living spaces.
-A key aspect of these cooperatives is the use of alternative ownership models, such as community land trusts, which aim to keep housing affordable and prevent speculation.
-The authors highlight the importance of participatory planning, where residents actively engage in decision-making processes.
-However, they also address challenges, including financial barriers and the need for long-term community engagement.
-The authors, a team of activist-experts from id22, advocate for increased policy support and financing to enhance the scalability of these housing models.
-They argue that cooperative, community-led housing is often more responsive to social and environmental needs than traditional developers.
-Ultimately, the book aims to inspire and inform those interested in developing similar community-driven initiatives, showcasing the transformative potential of cooperative housing.
+The eBook titled "Cooperative Social-Ecological Housing," published in 2024 by id22: Institute for Creative Sustainability, delves into innovative housing solutions across German-speaking countries.
+It explores the intersection of social and ecological sustainability, showcasing how cooperative housing models can effectively tackle pressing issues like climate change, housing affordability, and social inequality.
+The book highlights twelve exemplary projects, primarily in Berlin, demonstrating various approaches to cooperative living.
+These projects range from the renovation of existing structures to new construction, all designed to provide affordable housing while emphasizing environmental sustainability.
+Features such as energy efficiency, renewable energy, and shared resources are integral to these developments, with communal areas designed to balance reduced individual living space.
+Additionally, the authors emphasize alternative ownership models, such as community land trusts and the Mietshäuser Syndikat, which aim to keep housing affordable and non-speculative.
+Participatory planning and self-governance are central themes, ensuring that residents play a significant role in decision-making processes.
+However, the book also addresses challenges, including financing hurdles and the need for sustained community engagement.
+Ultimately, the authors advocate for supportive policies and financing to enhance the impact of cooperative housing models.
+They argue that these community-led initiatives can be more responsive to social and environmental needs compared to traditional housing developers, positioning themselves as "activist-experts" eager to share insights and inspire similar projects globally.

 This eBook titled "Cooperative Social-Ecological Housing" was published in 2024 by id22: Institute for Creative Sustainability in Berlin, Germany.
 It provides an in-depth look at cooperative and community-based housing projects in German-speaking countries, with a focus on combining social and ecological sustainability.